 Our wheel specialists are all trained to custom match every wheel they put their hands on.
-We carry stock colors and we custom mix just as often.
+We carry stock colors and we custom mix constantly.
 We have the ability to professionally match any color using an industry-standard color matching system.
-We use industrial grade automotive paints and finishes to ensure your wheel/rim is properly repaired.
+We use industrial grade automotive paints and finishes to ensure your wheel/rim is properly repaired with lasting materials.

-The primary reason is the quality of the finish and paint hardness giving it a great look with improved longevity over standard paints.
+The primary reason to Powder Coat is the finish quality and paint hardness giving it a great look with improved longevity over standard paints.
 The smooth, even finish simply can’t be duplicated by spray coatings.
-Another reason people choose powder is that it coats the whole wheel/rim, not just the face.
-This gives a longer functional life to the wheel as it is sealed from oxidation and has a renewed bead sealing surface for mating to the tire.

-Powder Coating is the preferred method for Custom Coloring as we start fresh from bare metal.
-We offer an endless variety of colors and finishes ranging from ‘Bama Red to Copper to Mirror Black, we’ve got a color choice for you.
+We offer standard colors as well as an endless variety of custom colors and finishes ranging from ‘Bama Red to Copper to Mirror Black, there's a color choice for you.

-You’ve been there: someone nailed a pothole with the car and now there’s a shimmy or wobble - something just isn’t quite right.
-You may have a bent wheel/rim.
-If it’s losing air, it may be cracked as well.
+OK, someone (not you, of course) nailed a pothole with the car and now there’s a wobble or vibration or it's starting to lose air - something just isn’t quite right.
+You may have a bent wheel/rim, or possibly even a crack.
+We're here to help.

-With the trend towards bigger rims and [naturally] lower profile tires to make room for those wheels, there is less of a buffer between the wheel and the road.
-As a result, an impact does more damage to the wheel/rim and we’re seeing a growing demand for Wheel Straightening.
+With the trend towards bigger rims and lower profile tires to make room under the car for those wheels, we’re seeing a growing demand for Wheel Straightening.
+The fact is: there's less cushion between the wheel and the road.
+As a result, a wheel impact does more damage to the wheel/rim.

-We use patented equipment and methods to straighten your wheel back to factory specification.
+We use patented equipment and methods to straighten your wheel back to factory specification or better.

-Occasionally wheels encounter an impact so hard that they crack.
-A cracked wheel will also start losing air.
-We straighten the wheels and then Tig-weld the crack by fusing the aluminum together to eliminate air loss and restore wheel integrity.
+Occasionally wheels impact something so hard that they crack.
+A cracked wheel almost always loses air.
+We straighten wheels then Tig-weld the crack by fusing the aluminum together to eliminate air loss and restore wheel integrity.

 The finish isn’t right anymore.
 The bottom line?
 One, multiple, or all of the paint layers are separating from the wheel/rim.
 Unfortunately, this occurs on many vehicles.
 It can show up from clear cracking in a pattern like a broken windshield to sheets of the top layers of paint pulling away.
 This is often a result of corrosion (essentially rust, just a different color) or simple contamination somewhere in the previous coating process.

 We correct this problem using our Powder Coating method.
 Why?
 Because we don’t want the problem to come back.
 We remove all the nonsense and start fresh from bare metal.
-See our Powder Coating section for more details.
+See our Powder Coating section for more details on the process.